cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

  - Could all font sizes be controlled by slider or setting?
 I like the control in the editor but maybe everywhere would be more useful?
 And persist in Settings?

 ## Notes

+12/6/2021

+Recent Work:

+INotifyPropertyChanged via SourceGenerators!
+I have been tracking this option for awhile - but wasn't so excited that I was willing to jump in without good tooling support (tooling is always an interesting discussion for developers - for me with C# the tooling support in VS/Resharper/Rider is so good that I am uninterested in giving it up...) and past trys had ended in either complete failure or very lacking IDE support.
+This try was different!
+I was quickly able to get up and running with the MVVM Toolkit Source Generators!
+Recent code changes show the remarkable reduction in boiler plate this causes in many cases!!

+Map work - on a private site I have been adding points and the points are quite close together - as a result I switched out the points from circle to circleMarker and added both zoom and native zoom settings to the layers to allow zooming in much closer.

 10/26/2021